-Prostate cancer is the number one cancer affecting American men and it’s the third leading cause of cancer deaths for men (behind lung and colorectal cancers).
+Prostate cancer is the number one cancer affecting American men and it’s the second leading cause of cancer deaths for men (behind lung cancer).

-- An estimated 161,360 new prostate cancer cases will be diagnosed in the U.S. in 2017, with more than 26,730 deaths expected to result from the diagnosis.
+- An estimated 174,650 new prostate cancer cases will be diagnosed in the U.S. in 2019, with 31,620 deaths expected to result from the diagnosis

 - The average age at the time of diagnosis is 66, with about 60% of cases occurring in men aged 65 or older.